Chicago Math and Science Academy: Campus

 The original Chicago Math and Science Academy building was located on 1705 West Lunt Avenue.
 The two buildings were the original site for St. Jerome Parish School, and were being leased by CMSA.
 It shared its campus with St. Jerome Catholic Church, although no religious affiliation was established between the two separate organizations.
 On days when school was not in session, the building was used as a Sunday school for the church parishioners.
 These two buildings are approximately 42,000 square feet in size.

 In May 2009, Chicago Math and Science Academy purchased the vacant Clark Mega Mall property for $5.5 million and moved to its current location at 7212 North Clark Street.
-The new building had 54,000 square acres, up 14,000 from the old buildings.
+The new building had 54,000 square feet, up 14,000 from the old buildings.
 The new building originally did not have a gym, but one was constructed and officially opened in November 2013.
 The school currently does not have a dedicated auditorium.